Lean Into Kentucky

 - Panel Deliberation

-Practicing Lean, and an application in the Bourbon Industry
+Learning and Observing Lean with an application in the Manufacturing Industry

 - Lean Management Principles

-- Applying Lean Principles in the Distilling Industry
+- Applying Lean Principles in the Manufacturing Industry at Mustard Seed Hill

 - Panel Deliberation